-ADVISORY: Smoke from numerous fires in the Central and Eastern Interior is impacting the region.
-The region is expected to continue to see new fire starts and significant growth on current fires through the weekend.
+ADVISORY: Northwestern Interior Alaskan fires are impacting the region.
+There are a group of new fire starts on the south side of the Brooks Range that has seen significant smoke production in the past few days and is forecasted to continue through the weekend.
+Fires will be calm during morning hours and increase activity each day during the afternoon/evening hours.
 Communities in the shaded areas below will see smoke impacts.
 Air Quality will vary between GOOD and Unhealthy in the region, areas downstream of the fire will be greatly impacted until the smoke lifts into transport winds aloft.
 In the image below, the highlighted areas are the forecasted impacted areas associated with this advisory.
 See the table below for more guidance on the Air Quality Categories and Cautionary Statements.